brian-guerrero/augie-catholic/src/pages/calendar/2018-08-07-cabin-over-night.md

 ---

-We will meet at 5:00PM at Ascension Chapel to depart for the cabin at Camp Loud Thunder in Illinois City.
+We will meet at 5:00PM at Founder's Circle to depart for the cabin at Camp Loud Thunder in Illinois City.

 Each cabin has a capacity for 20 students and is equipped with electricity.
 We will have opporuntities to chill by a camp fire, hike, canoe, and kayak.